Where to Find Proofreading Jobs as a New Proofreader

 Start an Online Proofreading Business

-One surefire way to increase your earnings is to create your own online proofreading business.
-If you have some money to pay for advertising, Google Ads is a sound option for attracting visitors to your new business.
+One surefire way to increase your earnings is to create an online proofreading company.
+If you have some money to pay for advertising, Google Ads is an option for attracting visitors to your new website.

 Running your own proofreading business means you can keep 100% of the profit.